wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

 `compute_electrical_parameters()` method and saved to ***Model*** before the handoff() method is called.
-Our pipeline supports calculation of the frequency-dependent conductivity of the perineurium based on measurements from the frog sciatic nerve needrefhere using the `rho_weerasuriya()` method in the Python Waveform class.
+Our pipeline supports calculation of the frequency-dependent conductivity of the perineurium based on measurements from the frog sciatic nerve {cite}`Weerasuriya1984` using the `rho_weerasuriya()` method in the Python Waveform class.
 See [Fig. 2](https://doi.org/10.1371/journal.pcbi.1009285.g002) for identification of tissue types in a compound nerve cross section (i.e., epineurium, perineurium, endoneurium).